OpenMined/SwiftSyft/README.md

     print(error)
   })

+  // This is the error handler for being rejected in a cycle.
+You can retry again
+  // after the suggested timeout. self.syftJob?.onRejected(execute: { timeout in
+      if let timeout = timeout {
+          // Retry again after timeout
+          print(timeout)
+      }
+  })

   // Start the job.
 You can set that the job should only execute if the device is being charge and there is
   // a WiFi connection.
 These options are on by default if you don't specify them. self.syftJob?.start(chargeDetection: true, wifiDetection: true)